taurus-org/taurus/doc/source/users/scan.rst

 definition of their paths.

-Typically, the selection of which data is going to be acquired depends on the Active :ref:`Measurement group <sardana-measurement-group>` and is *not* fixed by the macro itself (although there is no limitation in this sense).
+Typically, the selection of which data is going to be acquired depends on the active *measurement group* and is *not* fixed by the macro itself (although there is no limitation in this sense).

 Depending on whether the motors are stopped before acquiring the data or not, we can classify the scan macros in *step* scans or *continuous* scans,